nrhubbar/node-http-tutorial/README.md

 # node-http-tutorial
 This is a tutorial that I am creating to help explain how to get up and running with nodeJS.
+This is a pretty wordy tutorial so be prepared to read.
+This is not for the faint of heart.
+I will work to write a condensed version of each lesson, eventually.

 ### Table of Contents
 * [Lesson 0 - Getting Started](lesson-0)